mre/mre.github.io.v2/blog/2017-of-boxes-and-trees.md

 }
 ```

+The borrow has no overhead, but can be tedious to use here.

-* [`Box`](https://doc.rust-lang.org/std/boxed/struct.Box.html) is a **smart pointer**.
-It has zero runtime overhead.
+* [`Box`](https://doc.rust-lang.org/std/boxed/struct.Box.html) is a **smart pointer** with zero runtime overhead.
 It owns the data it points to.
-It's smart, because when it goes out of scope it will first drop the data it points to and then itself.
+We call it smart, because when it goes out of scope it will first drop the data it points to and then itself.
 No manual memory management required.

 ```rust
 struct Tree {